-Decorative Lighting: this will add to the overall value of your home by illuminating areas of your yard where you can socialize with family and friends.
-Our tiki lamps provide a nice downlighting effect and enhance the mood around the pool or near the BBQ.
+Decorative Lighting: Adds overall value to your home by illuminating areas of your yard where you can socialize with family and friends.
+Our tiki lamps provide a nice downlighting effect and will enhance the mood around the pool or near the BBQ.

-Landscape lighting: if your garden is the envy of your neighbourhood, why not show off all of the interesting features that make your yard beautiful with a little lighting?
-Try our mini wash light for garden areas or our above ground well light for trees or fountains.
+Landscape lighting: If your garden is the envy of the neighbourhood, why not show off all its features with lighting?
+Try our mini wash light for garden areas or our above-ground well light for trees or fountains.

-Security lighting: Use lights that illuminate a large area to discourage trespassers.
-Sensors or timers are also effective.
-Decide where there are “risk zones” in your yard.
-Pick areas that need to be lit up for safety reasons, such as steps, around the pool, dark zones, and other areas where guests may be in danger of tripping.
-This has the benefit of adding security from trespassers.
+Security lighting: Illuminating a large area will help to discourage trespassers.
+Sensors or timers will be effective once you determine where there are “risk zones” in your yard.
+Select areas that would benefit by being lit up for safety reasons, such as steps, around the pool, dark zones, and other areas where guests may be in danger of tripping.

-Rather than just considering what the fixture looks like, you should be thinking of what the desired effect is.
-What are you trying to achieve?
-Common techniques are grazing, silhouetting, spot lighting, moonlight effect, and cross lighting.
+Rather than simply considering what the fixture looks like, you should be thinking about what desired effect you are trying to achieve.
+Common techniques are grazing, silhouetting, spotlighting, moonlight effect, and cross lighting.

-Consider factors such as the height of the feature highlighted, the type of feature (hardscape like fire pits, walls, and ovens, or natural landscaping), the colour of the feature, and the sort of texture.
-Texture can do a lot to enhance the effect of the lighting by creating shadows.
+Consider factors such as the height of the feature you want to highlight, the type of feature (hardscaping areas like fire pits, walls, and ovens, or natural landscaping), the colour of the feature, and the type of texture.
+Texture will enhance the effect of the lighting by creating shadows.

-Consider the greener options to help out the environment, and your bank account.
+Consider the greener options to help the environment and your bank account.
 LED lights may be more expensive at the initial purchase, but will save you in the long run – especially with the many lights needed for landscape lighting in Oakville.

 The best way to get landscape lighting in the Oakville area to fit your needs is to hire a professional.
-Seasoned experts can tell you exactly what fixtures will provide what effect, and how to enhance the usefulness of your yard, as well as the safety, security, and curb appeal of your home.
-The warranty is another huge benefit.
+Seasoned experts can tell you exactly what fixtures will provide what effect, and how best to enhance the usefulness of your yard, as well as the safety, security, and curb appeal of your home.
+The warranty that comes with a professional installation is another huge benefit.

-Don’t wait to enhance the night time beauty of your home.
-Contact Nite Time Décor Oakville for your complimentary quote today.
+Don’t wait to enhance the nighttime beauty and safety of your home.
+Contact Nite Time Decor Oakville for your complimentary quote today.